telerik/kendo-ui-core/docs/controls/data-management/grid/adaptive.md

         var app = new kendo.mobile.Application();
     </script>

-### Resize Columns
+### Resizing Columns

 The column resizing feature on touch screen devices is triggered when the user holds a finger on the respective column header.
 When the resizing icon appears, the user is able to resize the column by dragging.

-**Figure 1.
-Grid with resizeable columns on a mobile device**
+**Figure 1: Grid with resizeable columns on a mobile device**

 ![](/controls/data-management/grid/adaptive-resizing-icon.png)

 ## Grid Specifics

-### Apply Height and Position Styles to Parent Grid Elements
+### Applying Styles to Parent Grid Elements

-This section applies to the following cases:
+When you apply the height and position styles to parent Grid elements, note that this section applies to the following cases:

 * When multiple adaptive Grids are used on the same page.
 * When the Grid is not the only content on the page.